Bridging the Gap Between Agile and Change Management: Key Principles for Success

 3) Manage resourcing & Forecasting demand

 Depending on the services offered and business requirements, the Change team composition may look different.
-For example, for some organizations where the need is more on coaching and advisory services, fewer but more senior Change practitioners may be needed.
+For example, for some organisations where the need is more on coaching and advisory services, fewer but more senior Change practitioners may be needed.
 On the other hand, for another organization where the focus is more on project delivery, the focus may be placed on a number of Change Managers and Change Analysts to support initiative delivery.

 Key decision should be placed on achieving a balance of permanent headcounts versus contractors.
-Permanent in-house practitioners will have a deeper understanding of organizational needs and how the organization works.
+Permanent in-house practitioners will have a deeper understanding of organisational needs and how the organization works.
 Contractor staffing is beneficial so as to allow the flexing or resources up or down across initiatives.
-Organizations that only rely on Change contractors usually fail to significantly build business change capability and maturity over time.
+Organisations that only rely on Change contractors usually fail to significantly build business change capability and maturity over time.
 This is because over time Change Management is seen by the business to be an activity done by contractor practitioners, thus not diluting their accountability.
 The group may also leverage external providers as needed for specialist skills or to offset any requirement peaks.

 Forecasting demand is an important activity to get right so as not to set stakeholder expectations that cannot be fulfilled.
 Demand forecasting for Change services involves the following: